yash-sharma1/docs-site/docs/api-reference/cli.md

 ```
 You can also specify --account and --index to generate more keys.

-* Sign transation with a ledger key
+* Sign transaction with a ledger key

 Taking transfer transaction for example, please follow these steps:
 1. Execute command in your console: